svilupp/layercode-gym/docs/github-action.md

 ### Regression Testing

-Run tests on every push to catch regressions:
+Run tests on every push to catch regressions.
+Use scripted conversations for deterministic tests:

 ```yaml
 name: Regression Tests